-This document describes the process and data sources used to develop a protected species (i.e. species under NOAA Fisheries jurisdiction protected under the Endangered Species Act (ESA) and/or Marine Mammal Protection Act (MMPA)) layer for inclusion in a marine spatial planning model.
+This document describes the process and data sources used to develop a protected species (i.e. species under NOAA Fisheries jurisdiction protected under the Endangered Species Act (ESA) and/or Marine Mammal Protection Act (MMPA)) layer for inclusion in a spatial suitability model.
 The model is being developed by NOAA's National Centers for Coastal Ocean Science (NCCOS) to inform the site selection process for the Central Atlantic Call Area being considered for offshore wind energy development by the Bureau of Ocean Energy Management.
 Considerations for using the protected species layer are also described.
-This effort builds off of the process used in the Gulf of Mexico (Farmer et al., in prep) to develop a protected species layer for the marine spatial planning mode used to inform the siting of offshore wind leasing.
+This effort builds off of the process used in the Gulf of Mexico (Farmer et al., in prep) to develop a protected species layer for a spatial suitability model used to inform the siting of offshore wind leasing.